Santa’s Visa Options for Coming to Town on Christmas Eve24 Dec 2021

 If Santa Claus has a business operating in the United States, he should qualify for an L-1 visa.
 At the least, he possesses specialized knowledge needed to qualify for the L1B, and he certainly has worked abroad for at least one of the last three years.
-He is the creator of the proprietary naughty or nice list, as well.
-Santa may also qualify for the managerial / executive L1A visa, as he is managing a team of hard-working elves and reindeer.
+He is the creator of the proprietary naughty-or-nice list, as well.
+Santa also may qualify for the managerial / executive L1A visa, as he is managing a team of hard-working elves and reindeer.
 And an L-1 petition can be filed without too much advance planning, as premium processing is available, much in the same way many stores offer special deals for last-minute shoppers.

 O-1 Visa Option for Santa

 Santa Claus must have extraordinary ability “in the sciences, arts, education, business or athletics …” to qualify for the O-1 visa.
 This, however, may be tough to prove.
-One is normally compared to others in the field to determine whether his/her ability level is extraordinary.
+One normally is compared to others in the field to determine whether his/her ability level is extraordinary.
 Since Santa Claus has no true peers, it would be difficult to show that he has greater abilities than others in his field.
 At best, one could argue that he is better than the imposters of the world, because he is the only one who can really make it around the globe and deliver toys in just one night.

 Unfortunately, O-1 status has been viewed with more skepticism by the U. S. Citizenship and Immigration Services (USCIS) in recent years, so this argument may have little chance of success.
-Then again, it’s hard to imagine any USCIS officer being such a scrooge as to deny that Santa possesses extraordinary abilities.
+Then again, it’s hard to imagine any USCIS officer being such a Scrooge as to deny that Santa possesses extraordinary abilities.

 P-3 Visa Option for Santa

-Santa has definitely been involved in a culturally unique program for a substantial period of time.
+Santa definitely has been involved in a culturally unique program for a substantial period of time.
 A P-3 visa petition would require a lot of documentation from Santa: if a P-3 will be performing in more than one geographical area, he must submit an itinerary.
-This means that Santa will have to turn over his U.S. good-boys-and-girls list to the USCIS, and last minute changes may be impossible or cause U.S. Immigration and Customs Enforcement (ICE) to start tracking Santa.
+This means that Santa will have to turn over his U.S. good-boys-and-girls list to the USCIS, and last-minute changes may be impossible or cause U.S. Immigration and Customs Enforcement (ICE) to start tracking Santa.